Vets for Vets

-Affordable access to healthcare--including mental health and veterinary care--in homeless and low-income communities is an incredible need across the country, as is breaking the cycle of homelessness amongst Veterans.
-We have witnessed both needs firsthand and we are committed to serving those who served our country by taking care of the pets who now serve them.
-By keeping their pets healthy, regardless of financial status, we are protecting an important source of companionship and emotional support.
+Affordable access to healthcare (including mental health and veterinary care) in homeless and low-income communities is an incredible need across the country, as is breaking the cycle of homelessness amongst veterans.
+This problem is exacerbated when every V.A. medical center in the U.S. has severe staffing shortages.
+By keeping an unhoused veteran’s pet healthy, we are protecting an important source of companionship and emotional support.

 Veteran Stand Down 2017

-Our “Vets for Vets” initiative focuses on offering free veterinary services to pets of Veterans who otherwise would not have access to such care due to a lack of resources.
+If home is where the heart is, then every pet we treat and human we meet has a home that exists between them.
+Our “Vets for Vets” initiative focuses on offering free veterinary services to pets of veterans who otherwise would not have access to such care due to a lack of resources.
 To achieve this goal we participate in large scale events such as Veteran Stand Downs across the United States.

 Veteran Stand Down 2018